Quantifying the Preferential Direction of the Model Gradient in Adversarial Training With Projected Gradient Descent: Supplementary Material - Quantifying the Preferential Direction of the Model Gradient in Adversarial Training With Projected Gradient Descent

 The generator for the direct method for estimating $\Delta x$ used a U-net~\citep{unet} architecture.
-In the U-net, we utilized two levels of downsampling for MNIST-3/5 and four levels of downsampling for \textit{Squares} and \textit{COPD}.
+In the U-net, we utilized two levels of downsampling for MNIST-3/5 and four levels for \textit{Squares} and \textit{COPD}.
 For training the U-net, we used $\lambda_{G}=0.3$, $\lambda_{RegG}=0.5$, $\lambda_{Dx}=1$ and $\lambda_{D\hat{x}}=0.01$.
 The values of $\neg y$ and $y$ were concatenated as channels to the U-net's bottleneck.
 The best epoch during the U-net training was chosen by checking minimal total loss.

 The computer infrastructure employed included 11 Titan V, 6 Titan RTX, and 8 Titan V100 SMX2, and all GPUs were used interchangeably depending on availability.
 Some of the experiments required large GPU memory capacity, which was available only on Titan RTX.
 Training, combined with best epoch validation, took between 5 minutes and 62 hours for each run, depending on the dataset, method, and GPU used.
-The average time for each method and dataset are reported in Table \ref{table:setup}.
+The average time for each method and dataset is reported in Table \ref{table:setup}.
 Test evaluations for PGD attack took less than 1 hour each.
 Table \ref{table:setup} also presents further quantitative detail about the datasets used.

 The \textit{COPD} dataset was filtered to include only samples for which the \gls*{PFT} was acquired within 30 days of the \gls*{CXR}.
-Patients with an $\text{FEV}_1/\text{FVC}$ lower than 0.7~\citep{pft} were assigned to class 1 as having \gls*{COPD}.
-Images were center-cropped, resized to $256\times256$, cropped to $224\times224$ (randomly in training), and had their histograms equalized and range adjusted to $[-1,1]$.
+Patients with a \gls*{PFT} indicating the presence of \gls*{COPD} were assigned to class 1.
+Images were center-cropped, resized to $256\times256$, and cropped to $224\times224$ (randomly in training), and they had their histograms equalized and range adjusted to $[-1,1]$.
 The dataset was split into training, validation, and test sets by patient ID, since some patients were associated with more than one sample.